E-Mail Sign Up

-At BHC we offer many worship opportunities during the High Holy Days.
+At BHC we offer many services during the High Holy Days.
 Refer to the descriptions below to decide which opportunities best fit your needs and those of your family.

-Tickets for worship at BHC are issued to all paid-up members of the Congregation.
-Tickets will be sent for children to age 25 to worship with their parents.
+Tickets for services at BHC are issued to all paid-up members of the congregation.
 Each person must present his or her ticket to an usher.

 Rosh Hashanah Under the Stars

-The park opens at 4:30 pm with the Peabody Ragtime Ensemble.
-Worship begins at 6 pm.
-The prayers are projected onto a screen and available as a downloadable app at ccar-ebook.com/rhus.
-Cost: $1.99.
+The park opens at 4:30 pm.
+The service begins at 6 pm.
+Prayers are projected onto a screen.
+The service is available for download.
+More information to come.
 A limited number of booklets are available.
 American Sign Language interpreting provided.

-Directions to the park may be found on the BHC website or visit www.oregonridge.org/dirx.php.
-In the event of rain, the service will be held in the Dalsheimer Auditorium at BHC.
+Directions to the park may be found on the BHC website or visit http://www.oregonridgenaturecenter.org/dirx.html.
+In the event of rain, the service will be held at BHC.

-Memorial Services will be held on Sunday, September 23.
+Memorial Services will be held on Sunday, September 28.
 The service at the Belair Road Cemetery will begin at 10:30 am, and the service at the Berrymans Lane Cemetery at Noon.
-Liturgy of the service will be available in Russian at Berrymans Lane.
 Holocaust Memorial Service immediately following.

-Children’s worship will be held on Rosh Hashanah and Yom Kippur at 9 am.
-Services are geared to newborns through pre-kindergarten, accompanied by an adult.
+Newborn–Pre-K: Held on Rosh Hashanah and Yom Kippur, 9 am, services are geared to newborns through Pre-K. Children must be accompanied by an adult.

-Primary worship will be held on Rosh Hashanah and Yom Kippur at 9 am.
-Services are geared to families with children in kindergarten through grade 3, accompanied by an adult.
+Kindergarten–3rd grades: Held on Rosh Hashanah and Yom Kippur at 9 am, services are geared to families with children in K–3rd grades.
+Children must be accompanied by an adult.

-On Rosh Hashanah and Yom Kippur mornings, free child care will be available for children between the ages of 2 years and 3rd grade, for BHC members only.
+On Rosh Hashanah and Yom Kippur mornings, free child care will be available for children between 2 years and 3rd grade, for BHC members only.
 Space is limited.
-A reservation form is available from The E.B.
+A reservation form is available from the E.B.
 Hirsh Early Childhood Center, 410-764-7281, or the Temple Office, 410-764-1587.
 No child will be admitted without this form.

 Yom Kippur Program of Music & Meditation